jezzsantos/automate/docs/authoring.md

 ### Add attributes

 !!! abstract "Concept"
     An "Attribute" is a means to represent the variability of a pattern (or the variance within a set of use-cases).
 When applied, they are essentially a name-value pair.

 To add a new attribute to any element/collection in the pattern: `automate edit add-attribute "<NAME>" --aschildof "{<ANEXPRESSION>}"`

 - The `<NAME>` must be alphanumeric and can contain the following additional characters:`._`.
 The name must not be the same as any existing attribute or element/collection on the `--aschildof` element/collection.
-Must also not be named `Id`, or `DisplayName` or `Description`.
+Must also not be named `Id`, `DisplayName` or `Description`.

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are adding the attribute to the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern